-As noted previously in this report, PICD actuaries routinely contact companies regarding the insufficiency of the actuarial bases for their filings or apparent errors in calculations.
-In the vast majority of cases, the companies supply PICD with additional and/or corrected information sufficient for PICD actuaries to do a complete analysis of the filing.
-Of note, in one filing the insurer had initially proposed an overall base rate increase for its homeowners, condominium, and renters' policies.
-Subsequently, the insurer revised the filing to request a base rate increase only for HO3 policies (homeowners).
-The initial proposed 3.0% increase for HO4 (condominium), and 12.0% increase for HO6 (renters) policies was not implemented.
+As noted previously in this report, the Division's actuaries routinely contact companies regarding the insufficiency of the actuarial bases for their filings or apparent errors in calculations.
+In the vast majority of cases, the companies supply the Division with additional and/or corrected information sufficient for the Division's actuaries to do a complete analysis of the filing.
+Of note, in one filing the insurer initially proposed an overall base rate increase for its homeowners' policies (HO3 homeowners, HO4 renters and HO6 condominiums) of 17.4%, it was revised to 7.7%.
+On another filing, the insurer had initially proposed an overall base rate increase for its renters' policies (HO4) of 17.15%, it was revised to 11.53%.
 The Division has several long-term investigations as noted above.
-In particular, the Division continues to monitor filings from insurers who employ 'age of insured' and 'marital status' as rating factors in the determination of premium rates.
 If needed, one of the Division's consulting actuaries is available to assist the Division in assessing whether these factors generate rates that are unfairly discriminatory in violation of Maryland's insurance laws.